Sun City (South Africa): Post-apartheid

 Sun City has the Vacation Club which is a hotel but also sold in a timeshare scheme.

 Sun City also has two international-standard 18-hole golf courses, the Gary Player Country Club and the Lost City Golf Course, both designed by Gary Player.
 The Gary Player Country Club is home to the Nedbank Golf Challenge (formerly the Nedbank Million Dollar Golf Challenge) that is held annually.

 The Sun City resort has hosted various concerts and events, including the Miss South Africa and Miss South Africa Teen Pageant.
 These pageants take place annually in Sun City's Super Bowl Arena and the Valley of Waves.
 It also hosted Miss World pageant five times, from 1992 to 1995, and 2001.
 The resort was also the site of the Sun City Agreement.

 In 2001, Sun City was the site of the 2nd IIFA Awards.
 Held at the Superbowl Arena, it honoured both artistic and technical excellence of professionals in Bollywood, for that year.
-Also on that year on 19 May, Irish vocal pop band Westlife held a concert for their Where Dreams Come True Tour supporting their album Coast to Coast.
+That same year, on 19 May, Irish vocal pop band Westlife held a concert for their Where Dreams Come True Tour supporting their album Coast to Coast.

 In 2014, the film Blended starring Drew Barrymore and Adam Sandler premiered on the premises after being filmed mostly at the resort, as was the 2017 film 10 Days in Sun City.

 In 2022, the World Classic Powerlifting Championships 2022 was held in Sun City.

 In 2024, the Commonwealth Powerlifting Championships and the World Masters will also be held in Sun City.